-- 4) Rosters: The roster, a list of all potential competitors on a team, must have a minimum of 4 players with 8 as a maximum.
+The roster, a list of all potential competitors on a team, must have a minimum of 4 players with 8 as a maximum.
 Only those players listed on the roster are eligible to compete in the meet.
 The roster should be ordered though not necessarily by ability.
 The order of this roster will be followed for all matches in that meet.
+See Section 4.5 for roster example.

-See Roster Example below. - a) Each school must submit an ordered roster to the division director by the beginning of each NCTTA competition. - b) Roster changes between meets are permitted up until the time a roster is submitted for a meet.
-Roster changes during a meet are not allowed. - c) Should a team be missing a player and go down to three players; the number 4 singles and the doubles will be forfeited in regional play. - d) Two teams with three players each will play 3 singles matches to determine a winner (best of 3, instead of best of 5). - e) Teams with rosters of 1 or 2 players will NOT be permitted to compete. - f) Female players can be included on the rosters for both Coed and Women's teams.
-However, if both teams are scheduled to play within the same time period such players can only be included in the match lineup for one of the matches.
-In other words they must choose which team match to participate in.
+- a.
+Each school must submit an ordered roster to the division director by the beginning of each NCTTA competition. - b.
+Roster changes between meets are permitted up until the time a roster is submitted for a meet.
+Roster changes during a meet are not allowed. - c.
+Should a team be missing a player and go down to three players; the number 4 singles and the doubles will be forfeited. - d.
+Two teams with three players each will play 3 singles matches to determine a winner (best of 3, instead of best of 5). - e.
+Teams with rosters of 1 or 2 players will NOT be permitted to compete. - f.
+Female players can be included on the rosters for both co-ed and women's teams.
+However, if both teams are scheduled to play within the same time period such players can only be included in the lineup for one of the contests.
+In other words they must choose which team contest to participate in.
 No match will be held up unnecessarily.

-5) Roster Example
+4.5 Roster Example

-Team Loopers - Meet 1 Roster 1.
-Player A
+Team Loopers - Meet 1 Roster

+- 1. Player A

 - 2. Player B

 - 3. Player C

 - 4. Player D

 - 5. Player E

-- 6. Player F
+- 6. Plaver F

 - 7. Player G

-- 8. Player H
+- 8. Plaver H